Indigenous Scholarships

 Required Application Documents:

-• Detailed budget outlining expenses and income throughout the year of supported study – please download and use the Graduate Education Scholarships Budget Template as a guide.
-This is available to download in the application portal;
+- Detailed budget outlining expenses and income throughout the year of supported study – please use the Graduate Education Scholarships Budget Template, available to download in the application portal.

 The following documents will be required when applying to the Indigenous Graduate Education Scholarships in either direction.
 All documents that are not images/video should be saved and uploaded as a PDF:

-• Detailed budget outlining expenses and income throughout the year of supported study – please download and use the Indigenous Graduate Education Scholarships Budget Template as a guide.
-Also available to download in the application portal;
+- Detailed budget outlining expenses and income throughout the year of supported study – please use the Graduate Education Scholarships Budget Template as a guide, available to download in the application portal.

 For further information please visit the American Australian Association scholarships FAQs page.